 - 2 hours - leisurely bike ride

-- 10 minutes gear load and light snack
+- 10 minutes - gear load and snack time

 - 10 minutes - transport to Shuttle Bus Stop at the Downtown Visitors Center

 - This tour meets at the Shuttle Bus Stop at the Visitor Center Log Cabin.
 Fully detailed instructions are included on your finalized ticket vouchers.